-Eight of the 17 measures reviewed in this project were developed by CMS/Yale CORE and use similar risk adjustment methodology.
-This section highlights the Standing Committee's review of Yale CORE's methodology related to SDS factors to avoid repeating similar discussions under individual measures.
+CMS/Yale CORE developed eight of the 17 measures reviewed in this project, and these measures use similar risk adjustment methodology.
+This section highlights the Standing Committee's review of Yale CORE's methodology related to SDS factors to avoid repeating similar discussions for individual measures.

 CMS/Yale CORE presented their approach to SDS adjustment to the Standing Committee.
 CMS/Yale CORE noted that there is a modest relationship between patient-level socioeconomic status and readmission in the CMS/Yale CORE readmission measures.
-For these analyses, CMS/Yale CORE was able to use SDS data based on the American Community Survey linked to 9-digit zip codes to obtain data at the census block group level.
+For these analyses, CMS/Yale CORE was able to use SDS data based on the American Community Survey linked to nine-digit zip codes to obtain data at the census block group level.
 Specifically, the developers used the AHRQ SES index which includes variables such as the percent of persons with less than a high school degree, the percent of persons living below the poverty level, the percent of persons unemployed, and median household income.

 CMS/Yale CORE reported that the addition of SDS factors did not improve the risk adjustment models or meaningfully change hospital scores or rankings based on those scores.
 For example, the developer noted that the c-statistic for the risk adjustment model for the heart failure readmission measure changed from 0.608 to 0.609 when SDS factors were added to the model.
-Yale CORE also noted that the five percent of hospitals who would experience the greatest improvement in their readmission rates if SDS factors were added to the models would see their readmission rates decline by about 0.3 percent.
+CMS/Yale CORE also noted that the 5 percent of hospitals that would experience the greatest improvement in their readmission rates if SDS factors were added to the models would see their readmission rates decline by about 0.3 percent.

 Additionally CMS/Yale CORE presented analyses showing the relative contribution of patient-level and hospital-level SDS factors.
-The developer found that when compared to clinical factors a greater proportion of the risk of readmission could be attributed to the hospital-level effects compared to patient-level effects.
-Based on these findings, the developer recommended against adding these variables to the measures.
+The developer found that when compared to clinical factors a greater proportion of the risk of readmission could be attributed to the hospital-level SDS factors compared to patient-level SDS factors.
+Based on these findings, the developer recommended against adding SDS factors to the risk adjustment model for their measures.

-The Standing Committee recognized that sociodemographic status is a complex issue and the interactions between a person's socioeconomic status and their medical risk is challenging to measure.
+The Standing Committee recognized that sociodemographic status is a complex issue, and the interactions between the socioeconomic status of persons and their medical risk are challenging to measure.
 Ultimately, the Standing Committee recommended endorsing these measures without SDS adjustment at this time.
 However, the Standing Committee noted the challenges in disentangling clinical from social risk factors, particularly for issues such as functional status and behavioral health.
-The Standing Committee also expressed concerns with potential issues for minority or lower SES patients such as bias, discrimination, and access.
+The Standing Committee also expressed concerns with potential issues for minority or lower SES patients such as bias, discrimination, and limited access.

-The Standing Committee reiterated the need for more precise data about socioeconomic and other factors and to continue developing innovative ways to assess the impact of these factors.
+The Standing Committee reiterated the need for more precise data about sociodemographic and other social risk factors and to continue developing innovative ways to assess the impact of these factors.
 In particular, the Standing Committee recommended exploring ways to assess factors such as homelessness, community resources, available home supports, and other social risk factors.
-The Standing Committee noted that the analyses presented by Yale CORE focused only on patient-level variables and recommended additional analyses to better understand how hospital characteristics such as disproportionate share could impact the results of the measures.
-The Committee also noted the need to better understand how community-level variables should considered.
-The Standing Committee also stressed the need to customize care and the challenges that can present when payment policy limits the available resources.
+The Standing Committee noted that the analyses presented by CMS/Yale CORE focused only on patient-level variables and recommended additional analyses to better understand how hospital characteristics such as disproportionate share could affect the results of the measures.
+The Committee also noted the need to consider community-level variables.
+The Standing Committee also stressed the need to customize care and the challenges that can arise when payment policy limits the available resources.